 When a UE is configured with sfnSchemePdcch set to 'sfnSchemeA', and CORESET is activated with two TCI states or is configured with applyIndicatedTCI-State set to 'both', the UE shall assume that the DM-RS port(s)of the PDCCH in the CORESET is quasi co-located with the DL-RSs of the two TCI states.
 When a UE is configured with sfnSchemePdcch set to 'sfnSchemeB', and a CORESET is activated with two TCI states or is configured with applyIndicatedTCI-State set to 'both', the UE shall assume that the DM-RS port(s)of the PDCCH is quasi co-located with the DL-RSs of the two TCI states except for quasi co-location parameters {Doppler shift, Doppler spread} of the second indicated TCI state.

-When a UE is configured by higher layer parameter cjtSchemePDSCH and dl-OrJointTCI-StateList and is indicated with two TCI-States applied for PDSCH reception and reports twoTCI-StatePDSCH-CJT-TxScheme:
+When a UE is configured by higher layer parameter cjt-Scheme-PDSCH and dl-OrJointTCI-StateList and is indicated with two TCI-States applied for PDSCH reception and reports twoTCI-StatePDSCH-CJT-TxScheme:

 - if the UE is configured with cjtSchemeA, the UE assumes that PDSCH DM-RS port(s) are QCLed with the DL RSs of both indicated joint TCI states with respect to QCL-TypeA.